Merry-go-round train: MGR hopper decline and re-use

-Although many HAAs were scrapped for being worn out, over 1,000 have donated their underframes to be rebuilt as MHA lowsided box spoil wagons for infrastructure and general use.
-Conversions have been undertaken since 1997 and the new vehicles have been numbered in the 394001-394999 and 396000-396101 ranges.
+Although many HAAs were scrapped for being worn out, approximately 1,000 had their underframes rebuilt as MHA low-sided box spoil wagons for infrastructure and general use.
+Conversions have been undertaken since 1997 and the new vehicles have been numbered in the 394001-394999 and 396000-396101 ranges as detailed below in the table.
+Wagons not converted from MGR wagons have been omitted from the table.
+An initial order for 250 extended several times until eventually over 1,150 wagons were converted using two distinct body styles.